skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 is never passed on; it has always been taken.
 Most rulers here have made the mistake of being too weak and allowing their enemies to multiply, or too cruel and forcing them to unite.
 Mordan: Too cruel.
-Ignol: too cruel.
+Ingol: too cruel.
 Rhone: not nearly cruel enough.
 And so it goes.

 "The secret of ruling Khelberg is keeping the right balance of control.
 This is why I have ruled longer than any other.
 So to answer